See new COVID-19 biosafety information here.

 The Manager of Research Laboratory Safety develops systems to perform laboratory site visits to assist investigators in meeting their regulatory obligations and to continually improve laboratory safety.

-RQA also works to improve human subject research through:
+RQA also works to improve human subject research through

-- personal communication and consultation,
+- personal communication and consultation;

-- departmental and institutional seminars and on-site reviews, and
+- departmental and institutional seminars; and

 - evaluations of current research practices.